2023 Most Popular Health Sciences & Services Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, health science graduates from UNE carry an average student debt load of $24,928.
 This translates to an average monthly loan payment of $663, based on a 10-year repayment plan.

-University of Vermont did quite well in this year’s ranking of the most popular places for health sciences and services students to get a bachelor’s degree.
-It came in at #7 on the list.
-UVM is a fairly large public school located in the small city of Burlington.
+University of Vermont landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree health sciences and services programs.
+UVM is a large public school located in the city of Burlington.

 Women make up 84% of the health science majors at the school.